-Consequently, your Zwift average speeds will logically always be higher than your outdoor speeds for the same effort levels.
+Consequently, your Zwift average speeds will logically always be higher, even for similar effort levels.

 Possibility #4: Zwift Gives You More Opportunities to Draft

-Drafting in Zwift, like drafting outdoors, results in a power savings of ~25%.
-If you are comparing your outdoor solo ride speeds with Zwift speeds, the draft effect alone will make a noticeable difference, since you often draft in Zwift even if you’re not taking part in a group ride.
+Drafting in Zwift, like drafting outdoors, results in a power savings of ~25% or more.
+If you are comparing your outdoor solo ride speeds with Zwift speeds, the draft effect alone will make a noticeable difference since you often benefit from some draft effect in Zwift even if you’re not taking part in a group ride.

 While a Zwift ride will generally be faster than an outdoor ride of similar effort, the differences are minimal and not enough to invalidate including Zwift miles in your training metrics.

 Pro tip: if you’re really looking to take your fitness to the next level, start training with power and TSS, with less focus on distance.
 Here are two top books on this subject: